MI Glossary

 Dead Features

 Features in a trained sparse autoencoder that never activate on any input in the dataset.
-Dead features represent wasted capacity and are a common training challenge for SAEs, addressed by techniques such as resampling.See:SAE Variants, Evaluation, and Honest Limitations
+Dead features represent wasted capacity and are a common training challenge for SAEs, addressed by techniques such as resampling.See:SAE Variants, Evaluation, and Limitations

 Deception Detection